Dead zone (ecology): Coral reefs

+Jellyfish blooms

 Despite most other life forms being killed by the lack of oxygen, jellyfish can thrive and are sometimes present in dead zones in vast numbers.
 Jellyfish blooms produce large quantities of mucus, leading to major changes in food webs in the ocean since few organisms feed on them.
 The organic carbon in mucus is metabolized by bacteria which return it to the atmosphere in the form of carbon dioxide in what has been termed a "jelly carbon shunt".
 The potential worsening of jellyfish blooms as a result of human activities has driven new research into the influence of dead zones on jelly populations.
 The primary concern is the potential for dead zones to serve as breeding grounds for jelly populations as a result of the hypoxic conditions driving away competition for resources and common predators of jellyfish.
 The increased population of jellyfish could have high commercial costs with loss of fisheries, destruction and contamination of trawling nets and fishing vessels, and lowered tourism revenue in coastal systems.